fmaturel/PlayTraining/play_tp01_tp02/README.md

 In the directory "C:\play" previously created, extract the zip Eclipse IDE for Scala.
 You must have the directory "C:\play\eclipse" created.

-1. Create an application shortcut to the desktop eclipse.exe
+### Create an application shortcut to the desktop eclipse.exe

 ```
 C:\play\eclipse\eclipse.exe
 ```

-2. And run the application.
+### And run the application.
-We will now prepare our project "videostore" in order to import it into eclipse scala .
+We will now prepare our project "videostore" in order to import it into eclipse scala.
 The play console starts with the "play" command in the root directory of your application.
 Then the "help play" command is used for the various valid orders on our project.